 Welcome!
 Thank you so much for taking the time to submit photos from your trail or backyard camera.
 Your participation is extremely valuable in contributing to our understanding of the dispersion and the behavior of mammals in the area.
 Using your photos, we will be able to get a better idea of the population density and dispersion of animals (particularly bears) in the local area.

-If you would like these instructions as a PDF, click on here Citizen Trail Cameras.
+If you would like these instructions as a PDF, click on here MassBears/MassMammals Trail Camera Instructions.

 For those who already have cameras set up and photos available, please verify that the time and date of the photos are accurate and then submit the photos in any of the following formats: .jpg, .png, .webp or pdf.
-Click here to submit your photo(s).
+You can submit your photos/videos using our MassMammals submission form.

 Setting up your camera